 Dana Blankenhorn is a financial and technology journalist.
-He is the author of the historical mystery romance The Reluctant Detective Travels in Time, available now at the Amazon Kindle store.
-Write him at firstname.lastname@example.org or follow him on Twitter at @danablankenhorn.
-As of this writing he owned shares in AMZN.
+He is the author of a new mystery thriller, The Reluctant Detective Finds Her Family, available now at the Amazon Kindle store.
+Write him at email@example.com or follow him on Twitter at @danablankenhorn.
+As of this writing he owned shares in QSR.

 More From InvestorPlace

 - 2 Toxic Pot Stocks You Should Avoid

 - 7 Strong Buy Stocks Top Investors Are Buying Now